Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Southwark and are not the council.
 About us

 The Licensing Sub-Committee of Southwark Council met on Thursday 9 May 2024 to consider an application to vary the premises licence for Tropical, located at 186-188 Old Kent Road, London SE1 5TY.
-The primary focus of the meeting was to discuss the proposed extension of trading hours for the venue.
+The application, made by Carlos Fernando Delgado Armijos, sought to extend the trading hours of the venue.
+After hearing representations from the applicant, responsible authorities, and considering the premises' history, the sub-committee resolved to refuse the application.

 Attendees